National Security Agency: SHA

 The widely used SHA-1 and SHA-2 hash functions were designed by NSA.
 SHA-1 is a slight modification of the weaker SHA-0 algorithm, also designed by NSA in 1993.
-This small modification was suggested by NSA two years later, with no justification other than the fact that it provides additional security.
+This small modification was suggested by the NSA two years later, with no justification other than the fact that it provides additional security.
 An attack for SHA-0 that does not apply to the revised algorithm was indeed found between 1998 and 2005 by academic cryptographers.
-Because of weaknesses and key length restrictions in SHA-1, NIST deprecates its use for digital signatures, and approves only the newer SHA-2 algorithms for such applications from 2013 on.
+Because of weaknesses and key length restrictions in SHA-1, NIST deprecates its use for digital signatures and approves only the newer SHA-2 algorithms for such applications from 2013 on.

-A new hash standard, SHA-3, has recently been selected through the competition concluded October 2, 2012 with the selection of Keccak as the algorithm.
-The process to select SHA-3 was similar to the one held in choosing the AES, but some doubts have been cast over it, since fundamental modifications have been made to Keccak in order to turn it into a standard.
+A new hash standard, SHA-3, has recently been selected through the competition concluded on October 2, 2012, with the selection of Keccak as the algorithm.
+The process to select SHA-3 was similar to the one held in choosing the AES, but some doubts have been cast over it, since fundamental modifications have been made to Keccak to turn it into a standard.
 These changes potentially undermine the cryptanalysis performed during the competition and reduce the security levels of the algorithm.

 Clipper chip

-Because of concerns that widespread use of strong cryptography would hamper government use of wiretaps, NSA proposed the concept of key escrow in 1993 and introduced the Clipper chip that would offer stronger protection than DES but would allow access to encrypted data by authorized law enforcement officials.
+Because of concerns that widespread use of strong cryptography would hamper government use of wiretaps, the NSA proposed the concept of key escrow in 1993 and introduced the Clipper chip that would offer stronger protection than DES but would allow access to encrypted data by authorized law enforcement officials.
 The proposal was strongly opposed and key escrow requirements ultimately went nowhere.
 However, NSA's Fortezza hardware-based encryption cards, created for the Clipper project, are still used within government, and NSA ultimately declassified and published the design of the Skipjack cipher used on the cards.

-Dual EC DRBG random number generator cryptotrojan
+Dual EC DRBG random number generator crypto trojan

 NSA promoted the inclusion of a random number generator called Dual EC DRBG in the U.S. National Institute of Standards and Technology's 2007 guidelines.
 This led to speculation of a backdoor which would allow NSA access to data encrypted by systems using that pseudorandom number generator (PRNG).

 This is now deemed to be plausible based on the fact that output of next iterations of PRNG can provably be determined if relation between two internal Elliptic Curve points is known.
 Both NIST and RSA are now officially recommending against the use of this PRNG.

 Perfect Citizen

-Perfect Citizen is a program to perform vulnerability assessment by the NSA on U.S. critical infrastructure.
+Perfect Citizen is a program to perform vulnerability assessment by the NSA in the American critical infrastructure.
 It was originally reported to be a program to develop a system of sensors to detect cyber attacks on critical infrastructure computer networks in both the private and public sector through a network monitoring system named Einstein.
 It is funded by the Comprehensive National Cybersecurity Initiative and thus far Raytheon has received a contract for up to $100 million for the initial stage.